 Program in Critical Theory

 Institute for South Asia Studies (Executive Committee, Chowdhury Center for Bangladesh Studies)

 Assistant Professor, Department of English, Dickinson College, 2011—2014

 Artemis A.W. and Martha Joukowsky Postdoctoral Fellow, Pembroke Center for Teaching and Research on Women, Brown University, 2011-2012

 B.A., Highest Honors in English Literature and International Relations, Mount Holyoke College, 2004.

-“The Matter of an Ivory Statuette,” Department of Humanities and Social Sciences, IIT-Mumbai, July 2015.
+“The Matter of an Ivory Statuette,” Indian Institute of Technology (IIT)-Mumbai, Department of Humanities and Social Sciences, July 2015.